What is Bias?

 While it isn’t always easy to recognize, bias can be present in the classroom, workplace, and media, and often stems from fear, misunderstanding, hatred, and stereotypes.
 Even when offenders are not aware of bias or do not intend to offend, bias may be revealed that is worthy of a response and can serve as an opportunity for education.

 - Telling jokes based on a stereotype

 - Calling a person or a behavior “gay” as an insult

 - Using a racial, ethnic, or other slur to identify someone

-- Making a joke about someone being deaf or hard of hearing, or blind, etc.
+- Making a joke about someone being deaf, hard of hearing, blind, etc.

 - Imitating someone with any kind of disability, or imitating someone’s cultural norm or practice